angular/angular/aio/content/guide/change-detection-zone-pollution.md

 }
 ```

-Running `Plotly.newPlot('chart', data);` within `runOutsideAngular` instructs the framework that it shouldn’t execute change detection after the execution of tasks scheduled by the initialization logic.
+Running `Plotly.newPlot('chart', data);` within `runOutsideAngular` instructs the framework that it shouldn’t run change detection after the execution of tasks scheduled by the initialization logic.

-For example, if `Plotly.newPlot('chart', data)` adds event listeners to a DOM element, Angular will not execute change detection after the execution of their handlers.
+For example, if `Plotly.newPlot('chart', data)` adds event listeners to a DOM element, Angular does not run change detection after the execution of their handlers.

 @reviewed 2022-05-04